esnet/EScp/README.md

   It would be nice to do NUMA pinning automatically.
-The library I foound to probe our hardware resources had too many dependencies, but, if a light weight method to that existed, that would be interesting.
+The library I foound to probe our hardware resources had too many dependencies, but, if a light weight method to do that existed, that would be interesting.

 SHM Engine: